 You know it’s there, and it can be seen if it’s being looked for, but often it goes undetected.
 It can also be combined with inks of other colors for some truly amazing results.

 50. Wood Carving

-A specific type of illusion, a woodcarving tattoo looks as if your body is made of solid wood, into which a design has been carved.
+A specific type of illusion, a woodcarving looks like your body is made of solid wood, into which a design has been carved.
 This look is achieved through careful use of shading and highlighting.

-Take the time to find the right artists, and this can look very relistic.
+Take the time to find the right , and this can look very realistic.
 This technique works especially well on the arms and legs.